 In Frisco, women have an abundance of choices for whom to select as their OB/GYN and at which hospital they wish to deliver.
 The right combination will help make sure your birth experience is the most memorable it can be.
-Please feel free to check out Frisco Women’s Health Newly Released
+Please feel free to check out Frisco Women’s Health newly released

-Pregnancy and Delivery FAQs.
+Pregnancy and Delivery FAQs and our Childbirth Classes.

-Baylor Medical Center at Frisco, where my office is located, is a private specialty hospital that caters to women and elective surgery patients.
+Baylor Medical Center at Frisco, is a private specialty hospital that caters to women and elective surgery patients.
 I have worked at fourteen hospitals all over the country, since attending medical school in 1989.
 Some were so big that the Labor & Delivery was on one floor, the postpartum wing seven floors up and three buildings over, and the Neonatal Intensive Care Unit (NICU) was in yet another location.
 Here the entire Women’s services department is on the second floor, interconnected and baby safe, in a locked area with cameras and alarms.

 Of course, there are other hospitals in the area to choose from and I visited them all before we decided to move to Frisco, and even looked at opportunities to practice at them.
 What I love about Baylor Medical Center at Frisco is the size of the hospital; large enough to provide the same women’s health services as the surrounding facilities, but without the exposure to sick patients.
 It has the most advanced equipment an OB/GYN could ask for without all the departments and floors we would never use.
 There is no Medical/Surgical Intensive Care Unit, psychiatric unit or chronically ill patients, who could potentially infect you or your child.
 Baylor Medical Center at Frisco does not look or do I dare say smell like a hospital, it is a little baby factory and hotel, delivering more than 200 babies a month.
 The hospital has a superb in-house Internal Medicine hospitalist, the same 24-hour Neonatology (pediatricians that care for premature babies or sick newborns) staff that work at Presbyterian Plano plus an Urgent Care/Emergency Room run by Emergency Medicine physicians, not general or family practitioners.